AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     oiiotool --frames 3,4,10-20x2 blah.%03d.tif

+When using frame ranges, keep in mind that by default, any error (such as an input file not being found) on any frame will exit oiiotool right away.
+However, the `--skip-bad-frames` command line option causes an error to skip the rest of the processing for that frame, but try to continue iteration with the next frame.

 Two special command line arguments can be used to disable numeric wildcard
 expansion: `--wildcardoff` disables numeric wildcard expansion for subsequent command line arguments, until `--wildcardon` re-enables it for